MyEtherWallet/knowledge-base/source/_posts/Getting_Started/MyEtherWallet_An_Introduction.md

 * All ETH and ERC20 tokens are stored on the Ethereum blockchain.
 * When using any site, exchange, hardware wallet, or interface based on the blockchain, all crypto is stored on the blockchain itself.
 These platforms and hardware wallets just allow us to interact with the blockchain in a simplified way.
 * The Ethereum blockchain is not owned by a centralized entityu, but is verified and maintained by thousands of remote people called 'miners' who use their time and energy to keep it all in check.
-* This is why our site, and sites like [Etherscan](https://etherscan.io/) and [Ethplorer](https://ethplorer.io), are able to pull your wallet information.
+* This is why our site, and sites like [Etherscan][etherscan] and [Ethplorer][ethplorer], are able to pull your wallet information.
 Not because of behind-the-scenes servers, but because they are pulling information from the blockchain itself.